 Parking: $5 NAIT Student Parking Lot C, 10828 118 Avenue, Edmonton, AB

-For our NAIT meetings, anyone with interest is welcome to attend and coffee and snacks will be provided.
-Please let me know with a short email if you plan to attend the branch meeting Tuesday May the 21st.
+Anyone with interest is welcome to attend, including students and non-members.
+Please let me know with a short email if you plan to attend.

 Time: 6:30 PM